pratyush3757/iitgn-tech-council-ctf-writeups/README.md

 I will probably upload the challenge files to this repo in the future.
 Feel free to ping me if I forget to do so :)

-### NOTE: The license in the reository applies only to the markdown files intended as writeups for the challenges.
+### NOTE: The license in the repository applies only to the markdown files intended as writeups for the challenges.